Assessment of the Academic Program

-- The Office of Institutional Research, which reports to the Provost and Dean of the Faculty, facilitates much data collection, analysis, and reporting for decision-making processes about the academic program, and is facilitating a five-year Mellon-funded panel study on student learning at the College (2012-2017).
+- The Office of Institutional Research, which reports to the Provost and Dean of the Faculty, facilitates data collection, analysis, and reporting for the purposes of planning and decision-making for the academic program.

-- The Provost and Dean of the Faculty Office works closely with other campus constituencies to find ways that assessment of student experiences (for example, co-curricular experiences, off-campus study, and advising) may help with student learning, broadly speaking, and will fulfill the College's academic mission.
+- The office of Provost and Dean of the Faculty works closely with other campus offices to find ways that assessment of student experiences (for example, co-curricular experiences, off-campus study, community engagement, residence life, and advising) may enhance student learning, broadly speaking, and thus contribute to the fulfillment of the college's academic mission.

-Faculty and Staff members who need assistance with survey construction or other assessment materials may contact the Associate Dean for Academic Affairs, Kendra Golden (firstname.lastname@example.org) or the Director of Institutional Research, Neal Christopherson (email@example.com) for consultation.
+Faculty and staff members who need assistance with survey construction or other assessment materials may contact the Associate Dean for Academic Affairs Helen Kim (email@example.com) or the Director of Institutional Research Neal Christopherson (firstname.lastname@example.org) for consultation.